NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/Storage-Gateway/README.md

 	- Stored Volumes - Store entire copy of dataset on site.
 	- Cached Volumes - Store most recent accessed data.
 3. Tape Gateway (VTL)

+#### Volume Gateway

+The volume interface presents your applications with disk volumes using the iSCSI block protocol.

+_Note: iSCSI is block based storage.
+Store OS, DB's.
+Think of as virtual hard disk_

+Data written to these volumes can be asynchronously backed up as point-in-time snapshots of your volumes, and stored in the cloud as AWS EBS (Elastic Block Store - VM) snapshots.

+Snapshots are incremental backups that capture only the changed blocks.
+All snapshot storage is also compressed to minimize your storage charges.

+**_TLDR;Volume Gateway takes virtual harddisks that are on premise and back them up to AWS_**